eslint/eslint/docs/user-guide/migrating-to-5.0.0.md

 **To address:** If you have written a custom rule that enumerates all properties of an AST node, consider excluding the `parent` property or implementing cycle detection to ensure that you obtain the correct result.

-## <a name="jsx-text-nodes"></a> When using the default parser, text nodes in JSX elements now have type `JSXText`

-When parsing JSX code like `<a>foo</a>`, the default parser will now give the `foo` AST node the `JSXText` type, rather than the `Literal` type.
-This makes the AST compliant with a recent update to the JSX spec.

-**To address:** If you have written a custom rule that relies on text nodes in JSX elements having the `Literal` type, you should update it to also work with nodes that have the `JSXText` type.

 ## <a name="spread-operators"></a> When using the default parser, spread operators now have type `SpreadElement`

 Previously, when parsing JS code like `const foo = {...data}` with the `experimentalObjectRestSpread` option enabled, the default parser would generate an `ExperimentalSpreadProperty` node type for the `...data` spread element.